 |Timing||Trade discount is executed when a buyer is initiating a buy order||Cash discount is executed when the buyer initiates payment|

 |Accounting||Trade discount is not recorded as the amount payable is calculated after deducting the discount from the invoice itself||Recorded at the debit side on the cash book|

-Trade discount and cash discount are important types of discounts in business transactions.
-Though the primary aim is same i.e. to attract more customers and increase sales they differ in the mode, mechanism and the timing they are implemented.
+Both discounts are important types of discounts in business transactions.
+Though the primary aim is the same i.e. to attract more customers and increase sales they differ in the mode, mechanism and timing they are implemented.
 More importantly, they help sellers not only retain customers but also receive payments early thereby reducing payment and credit risk.

 This has been a guide to the Trade Discount vs Cash Discount.
-Here we discuss the top differences between Trade Discount vs Cash Discount along with infographics and comparison table.
+Here we discuss the top differences between trade and cash discount along with infographics and comparative table.
 You may also have a look at the following articles –